About the project (2025-2026)

 In terms of what I aim for in my music I’ve always had a ‘clarity of vision’.
 I know exactly what I want and how I want it, and the execution of the various music projects under the wings of the NextSteps Series Solo Projects always came pretty close to that vision, given the obvious time constraints, budget limits and the technology of the time.

 Clarity of vision has, by the way, always been a fundamental part of my life, both privately and professionally.
-As time progressed and my vision amplified, I have always been busy removing constraints: conflicting thoughts, lack of resources, unwilling, unable or unskilled people.
+As time progressed and my vision grew and amplified, I have always been busy removing constraints: conflicting thoughts, lack of resources, unwilling, unable or unskilled people.
 But when you have a clear vision, you need something more.
 A vision alone will get you nowhere.
 Please allow me to explain it this way:

 1. Sense of Purpose